Trump faces flurry of investigations beyond Jan. 6 probe | Law-Order

 Trump himself remains under investigation after District Attorney Cyrus Vance Jr., who is leaving office at the end of the year, spent years fighting to access the former president's tax records.
 Prosecutors have also been considering whether to seek charges against the company's chief operating officer, Matthew Calamari Sr.

-Investigators working for Vance and New York Attorney General Letitia James have spent more than two years looking at whether the Trump Organization misled banks or tax officials about the value of the company's assets, inflating them to gain favorable loan terms or minimizing them to reap tax savings.
+Investigators working for Vance and New York Attorney General Letitia James have spent more than two years looking at whether the Trump Organization misled banks or tax officials about the value of the company's assets, inflating them to gain favourable loan terms or minimising them to reap tax savings.

 “I think it's pretty clear that our investigation is active and ongoing,” Vance said Tuesday.